Daydream (Mariah Carey album): Accolades

 The music industry took note of Carey's success.
 She won two awards at the 1996 American Music Awards for her solo efforts: Favorite Pop/Rock Female Artist and Favorite Soul/R&B Female Artist.
-Throughout 1995 and 1996, Carey was awarded various prestigious awards at the World Music Awards, including World's Best Selling Female R&B Artist, World's Best Selling Overall Female Recording Artist, World's Best Selling Pop Artist and World's Best Selling Overall Recording Artist.
-Additionally, "Fantasy" was named Song of the Year at the BMI Awards and Favorite Song at the Blockbuster Entertainment Awards, where Carey also won the award for Top Pop Female.
-In 1996, Carey won many awards at the Billboard Music Awards, including Hot 100 Singles Artist of the Year, Hot 100 Airplay ("Always Be My Baby"), Hot Adult Contemporary Artist of the Year and Special Award for 16 weeks at number one for "One Sweet Day".
+Throughout 1995 and 1996, Carey was honored with various prestigious awards at the World Music Awards, including World's Best Selling Female R&B Artist, World's Best Selling Overall Female Recording Artist, World's Best Selling Pop Artist, and World's Best Selling Overall Recording Artist.
+Additionally, "Fantasy" was named Song of the Year at the BMI Awards and Favorite Song at the Blockbuster Entertainment Awards, where Carey also won Top Pop Female.
+In 1996, Carey won multiple honors at the Billboard Music Awards, including Hot 100 Singles Artist of the Year, Hot 100 Airplay ("Always Be My Baby"), Hot Adult Contemporary Artist of the Year, and a Special Award for spending 16 weeks at number one with "One Sweet Day".

-Pitchfork writer, Jamieson Cox, called the album, specifically "Underneath the Stars", a "tribute to '70s R&B legends like Minnie Riperton, complete with vinyl crackle".
+Pitchfork writer Jamieson Cox called the album, specifically "Underneath the Stars", a "tribute to '70s R&B legends like Minnie Riperton, complete with vinyl crackle".
 He went on to praise Carey's use of "flows [...] with the ease of someone with a genuine appreciation for hip-hop".
-Carey began a "seamless blend of pop and hip-hop" within this album, but eventually went on to be the core of Butterfly, and it served as the foundation for her late-career reinvigoration nearly a decade later.
+Carey began a "seamless blend of pop and hip-hop" within this album, which eventually became the core of Butterfly and served as the foundation for her late-career reinvigoration nearly a decade later.
 Cox added that Daydream "wasn't just transitional in a musical sense [...] it was the beginning of the end for Mariah's innocence".
-In July 2017, the album ranked at number 97 on the list for the 150 greatest female albums of all time by the National Public Radio.
+In July 2017, the album ranked at number 97 on National Public Radio's list of the 150 greatest female albums of all time.